The best blog niche ideas are the ones for which:

 This can be done somewhat quickly with a good Pinterest strategy.
-But there is a good amount of competition in popular niches such as paleo, vegan, etc…
+But there’s a good amount of competition in popular niches like paleo, keto and vegan.

 If I was going to get into this niche, I’d do a lot of research upfront using Google Trends.

-My goal would be to find a trend that’s starting to gain traction. e.g., it would have been a great move to start a paleo blog around 2009.
+My goal would be to find a trend that’s starting to gain traction.
+For example, it would have been a great move to start a paleo blog around 2009.

 - A lot of brands in the space, which allows for sponsored posts

-- Trends move fast, which can create opportunity if you’re fast to react
+- Trends move fast, which can create opportunity if you’re quick to react

-- It can be a labor of love to create one new recipe (photographs, testing, content writing, etc..)
+- It can be a labor of love to create every new recipe (photographs, testing, content writing, etc.)

-- Limited ability to sell products, as most people want recipes
+- Limited ability to sell products, as most people just want free recipes